elementary/docs/writing-apps/code-style/class-construction.md

 }
 ```

 When using GObject-style construction, a constructor should only contain code that parses arguments and sets property values with the `Object ()` call.
-All other class contruction logic happens in the `construct` block.
+All other class construction logic happens in the `construct` block.
 Code in the `construct` block runs every time an instance of this object is created, regardless of the constructor used.

 ## Declaring Multiple Constructors